PcktCalc-Kraftwrk/CS3502_Project1/README.md

 ![image](https://github.com/user-attachments/assets/3297caf4-fe66-4b57-b00e-2953833540bf)

 The dockyard() method is where the meat of the program lies.
 For each thread sent there, the method annouces when they have entered the port, when they dock inside, their transporting of supplies and manpower, and their departure.
 It comes with two deadlock stoppers, one to prevent threads from entering and one to prevent them from staying.

+# IPC_lsblk.cs

+This file holds the inter-proccesor communication